walquis/git-basics-team-project/thebook/src/objects-and-trees-exercise.md

 How is this done?

-From your repo's workspace root, take a look around using the following as a guide.
+From your repo's root directory, take a look around using the following as a guide.
 NOTE: Your values for git SHA's will be different than what is shown here, since the contents of your objects are different.
 ```
 $ git rev-parse HEAD
 9cd690631f73c4a396e02348744a3a2379f737bc